tylercollier/redux-form-test/README.md

 ## Technologies

 These tests are written to run with the mocha test framework.
-I use the chai assertion library to make it more readable.
-(Additionally, chai-enzyme and sinon-chai are also used.)
+I use the chai assertion library to make it more readable; `chai-enzyme` is also used.
 But what I'm trying to show off is testing Redux-Form, so of course you could use a different test framework.

 Similarly, I'm using [Enzyme](http://airbnb.io/enzyme/), which is far better than the basic [Facebook React Test Utils](https://facebook.github.io/react/docs/test-utils.html).
 Enzyme is more convenient and intuitive to write, easier to read, and more powerful with great debug helpers.
 I'm using sinon as a spy library, which is how we know if the functions we pass into our components get called properly.
 You could exchange sinon for another spy library.